MDP in Human-Technology Interaction

 This master's degree provides the required background if you wish to pursue doctoral studies in Interactive Technology or Computer Sciences, for example in UTA’s Doctoral programme in Interactive Technology.

 Applying for the programme

-The eligibility criteria in the Master's degree programme in Human-Technology Interaction consist of two parts: the University of Tampere general eligibility criteria, and programme specific eligibility criteria which specify and add information to the general criteria.
-Applicants must meet both in order to be considered eligible.
+Eligibility criteria in the Master’s degree programme in Human-Technology Interaction consist of two parts: the University of Tampere (UTA) general eligibility criteria, and programme specific eligibility criteria, which specify and/or add information to the general criteria.
+You must meet both in order to be considered eligible.

 - a completed university level Bachelor's degree or equivalent in the field of the desired Master programme or in a closely related subject,

 - fluency in English sufficiently advanced for academic studies.
-For the requirements, please see the section on Language requirements.
+For the requirements, please see the section on Language requirements below.

 Programme specific requirements